mdgrs-mei/PowerShellRun/CONTRIBUTING.md

 - File an issue by following the above guidelines before making a PR
 - In the issue, suggest that you are willing to make a PR
+- Fork this repository
+- Create a branch in your forked repository with a meaningful name (e.g. add-file-manager-entry)
-- Make the changes in your forked repository
+- Make the changes in the branch and push the commits
-- Create a PR
+- Create a PR in the original repository

 ### Build and Test

-Assuming the .NET SDK is installed, you can build the project by calling the build script.
+Before building the project, you need .NET SDK installed.
+Follow the steps in the [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/core/install/) and install the latest SDK.
+After getting the access to the `donet` command, you can build the project by calling the build script:

 ```powershell
 & .\Build.ps1
 ```

-After the build, basic functionalities that are not dependent to the interactive part can be tested using Pester.
+After the build, basic functionalities that are not dependent to the interactive part can be tested using Pester:

 ```powershell
 & .\tests\RunPesterTests.ps1